elixr-games/elics/docs/architecture/component.md

 outline: deep
 ---

-# Component Class
+# Component

-The **Component** class in EliCS is a core element of the ECS (Entity-Component-System) architecture.
+The **Component** in EliCS is a core element of the ECS (Entity-Component-System) architecture.
 It defines the data structure for specific aspects of entities and is designed for optimal performance by centralizing data storage in highly optimized structures.
 Components are not instantiated as individual objects attached to entities; instead, their data is stored in contiguous arrays (such as `TypedArray`s) to maximize memory efficiency and processing speed.

 ## Features